Collaborations

 L FOVA N IADE

-This performance explores how two bodies interpret and embody the same musical score in radically different ways.
-Sharing the sound world of Canto Diviso by Eduard Demetz, a dancer and a drummer enter a dialogue where music is not only heard, but physically lived.
+A performance exploring how two bodies interpret the same musical score in radically different ways.
+Sharing the sound world of Canto Diviso by Eduard Demetz, a dancer and drummer Hannes von Metz enter a dialogue where music is not only heard but physically lived—movement and sound unfolding as a shared yet distinct interpretation.
+Originally presented at the cultural event Di dla cultura ladina S Martin de Tor in 2025.

 Photo: Rai TV ladina